mragan2/science-codeevolve/README.md

 ## Contributing

 We are not accepting pull requests at this time, as we are still actively developing and changing most of the features from CodeEvolve.
 We plan on accepting pull requests soon.
-However, you can contribute by reporting issues or suggesting features through the creation of a GitHub issue [here](https://github.com/inter-co/science-codeevolve/issues).
+However, you can contribute by reporting issues or suggesting features through the creation of a [GitHub issue](https://github.com/inter-co/science-codeevolve/issues).

 ## Citation